mmpashby/mmpashby.github.io/_posts/2024-06-24-observability.md

 ```
 *Source: The Path from Logs to Traces, by Alex Vondrak*

-The example starts with a timestamp and a PID (Process ID) `[2021-02-23T13:26:23.505892 #22473]`, which is incredibly important for time-series investigation.
-If the logging entitys configured time is wrong, then this data is effectively useless.
+The example log line starts with a timestamp and a PID (Process ID) `[2021-02-23T13:26:23.505892 #22473]`, which is incredibly important for time-series investigation.
+If the logging entity has incorrectly configured time, then this data is effectively useless.
 Precision timing is cruicial in modern software engineering.
 Please accept that as my first piece of sage advice - make sure you write **timezone aware code**, and the systems you host on are all connected to accurate centralised time protocol servers.

 ![Precision timing is so important](https://i.giphy.com/media/v1.Y2lkPTc5MGI3NjExMmVjeWJ3ZHBpZmR4azR6ZjVoYXUzd2cybmt2ZThyam84czExbGN1NCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/gF5xLnIVPTs62OfVTJ/giphy.gif)